BBC Television Shakespeare: Reception

 Stanley Wells thought the production, although beautifully lit, was too "dispassionate", existing simply to create a sense of reality rather than have any interpretation.
-He also compared it to the 1981 Terry Hands production which used a World War I analogy, whereas this production didn't get at "the desolating futility of war, the pathetic grandeur of the human challenge to oblivion", which Hands' production, and before that, Peter Hall's 1960 production, had achieved.
+He also compared it to the 1981 Terry Hands production which used a World War I analogy, whereas this production didn't get at "the desolating futility of war, the pathetic grandeur of the human challenge to oblivion", which Hands's production, and before that, Peter Hall's 1960 production, had achieved.
 Wells also felt that "it is misplaced pedantry" for Miller's cast to pronounce "Trojan" as "Troyan".
 Wells noted that the sequence where Troilus spies on Cressida in the Greek camp was a good example of the challenges of adapting Shakespeare to television; the three different groups are supposed to be reacting and speaking almost simultaneously, which becomes very difficult on screen.
 In the Guardian, Nancy Banks-Smith admired the acting from Gray, Sharpnel and Whitrow, but only Birkett really kept the audience awake.
 She felt that the play's relevance cried out for modern dress, and it was a shame that the overall series is "committed to a kind of Elizabethan vacuum".
 Banks-Smith concluded that the production felt like "some intolerable ten-year cocktail party", filled with "thick, clotted, interminable talk".